Regular $t$-balanced Cayley maps on split metacyclic $2$-groups: Abstract

 \section{Abstract}

-A regular $t$-balanced Cayley map (RBCM$_t$ for short) on a group $\Gamma$ is an embedding of a Cayley graph on $\Gamma$ into a surface with some special symmetric properties.
-We propose a reduction method to study RBCM$_t$'s, and as a first practice, we completely classify RBCM$_t$'s for a class of split metacyclic 2-groups.
+A regular $t$-balanced Cayley map on a group $\Gamma$ is an embedding of a Cayley graph on $\Gamma$ into a surface with certain special symmetric properties.
+We completely classify regular $t$-balanced Cayley maps for a class of split metacyclic $2$-groups.